madfauzy/Auto-Commit/README.md

 - Create your own repo
 - Copy file `.github/workflows/autocommit.yml` and `LAST_UPDATED` to your repo
-- Change the `email` and `name` information on file [autocommit.yml, line 28 and 29](https://github.com/madfauzy/Auto-Commit/blob/master/.github/workflows/autocommit.yml#L28)
+- Change the `name` and `email` information on file [autocommit.yml, line 27 and 28](https://github.com/madfauzy/Auto-Commit/blob/main/.github/workflows/autocommit.yml#L27)
-- Change the scheduling time on file [autocommit.yml, line 10](https://github.com/madfauzy/Auto-Commit/blob/master/.github/workflows/autocommit.yml#L10).
+- Change the scheduling time on file [autocommit.yml, line 9](https://github.com/madfauzy/Auto-Commit/blob/main/.github/workflows/autocommit.yml#L9).
 You can use [crontab.guru](https://crontab.guru/) if you are not familiar with the cron schedule string.
 For first time, you can try to run it in every hour with string `1 * * * *` .
 - Consider to support me, at least click the 🌟 button

 ## Article (in Bahasa Indonesia)